Molecular, Cellular, and Developmental Biology

 - BIOL 102, Principles of Cell Biology

 - BIOL 104, Principles of Ecology and Evolutionary Biology

 The department also offers courses with no college-level prerequisites that are intended for non–science majors:

 - MCDB 040, The Science and Politics of Cancer

 - MCDB 050, Immunology and Microbes

 - MCDB 105, An Issues Approach to Biology

 - MCDB 106, Biology of Malaria, Lyme, and Other Vector-Borne Diseases

 - MCDB 109, Immunity and Contagion

 In the fall, students should consult with their adviser or a faculty member in the Molecular, Cellular, and Developmental Biology department for advice on which courses to take.
-There will also be a meeting in the fall for freshmen interested in the major.
-For additional information, visit the departmental Web site.
+There will also be a meeting in the fall for first-year students interested in the major.
+For additional information, visit the departmental website.